embl-cba/bard-containers/README.md

 ## Files

 ### System containers
-Currently, these containers are specific to EMBL instances.
+The system containers in this repository (listed below) are specific to EMBL instances.
 However, they can be adapted for use in other environments with the necessary modifications.

 ### Application containers
 Each folder contains: